vipers-web-design/private-repo-readme/feedverse-README.md

     - :heavy_check_mark: Shows the 10 most recent posts made
   - Tab: Everyone
     - :heavy_check_mark: Shows the 10 most recent posts made
     - :heavy_check_mark: Based on age, regardless of location on Earth.
-If `< 18` only shows posts from 13 - 17 years old; if `>= 18`, then show posts 18 - 125 years old.
+If `your < 18` only shows posts from 13 - 17 years old; if `your >= 18`, then show posts 18 - 125 years old.
   - Tab: My Chatter
     - Shows the 10 most recent posts made by you

 ### Profile
 - :heavy_check_mark: Profile pic, nice and large
-- :heavy_check_mark: Friends List
+- :heavy_check_mark: Friends List,
 - :heavy_check_mark: Can "request" and "cancel" friend requests, also can block people
 - :pencil: Initialize/continue the conversation from the profile
 - :pencil: Ability to allow the user to design what their profile looks like, like MySpace